Saran-Wang/dsproject/manuscript.md

 ## Introduction {.page_break_before}
 Air quality has become a major concern for many cities around the world.
 Poor air quality in urban areas may cause various health problems for people who are exposed to it in their everyday life [@doi.org/10.1016/S0140-6736(02)11274-8].
 According to World Health Organisation (WHO), more than seven million persons are dying every year due to the air pollution and more than 80% of urban areas population lives in places where air quality over WHO guideline limits.
 Particularly, particulate matter in air is a public health hazard with both acute and chronic exposure.

+PM2.5 refers to airborne particles less than 2.5 μm in the aerodynamic diameter and has been linked to many adverse health outcomes, including cardiovascular and respiratory morbidity and mortality [@doi.org/10.1021/acs.est.7b01210] .
 PM2.5 has found to cause about 3% of mortality from cardiopulmonary disease, 5% of mortality from cancer of the trachea, bronchus, and lung, and about 1% of mortality from acute respiratory infections in children under five year [@doi.org/10.1080/15287390590936166].
 Therefore, it is a crucial to better monitoring and further reduce the air pollution.
 The main sources of air pollution in urban areas are vehicle exhausts and industrial sites located around.
 Many cities have deployed a few advanced stations for air quality monitoring.
 However, the conventional air quality monitor equipment are high cost and time-consuming, which limited their implementations for quick, continuous and portable measurements. [@doi.org/10.1016/j.dcan.2019.03.003]
 There are many research focus on the accurate air quality monitoring and forecasting.
 Traditional approaches like chemistry-transport models (CTMs) and shallow statistical methods have the limitation of probing complex high-dimensional relationships from massive datasets with temporal and spatial heterogeneity.
 Recently, other modeling methods like machine learning have emerged as advanced technologies for air quality prediction and monitoring [https://link.springer.com/article/10.1007/s40726-020-00159-z].
 Among different studies, the prediction from computer vision like videos or images is regarded as a promising topic as the figures are much easier to generate compared with traditional particle sample collection.
 In this project, air pollution concentration prediction from roadway surveillance video frames and corresponding numerical data of sensors and conditions is conducted with various modeling methods.
 The dataset provided in this project contain around 65,000 video images with measured PM2.5 values and numerical conditions as the training data and around 7,200 video images with numerical conditions only as the test data.
 The goal of this project is to create a machine learning model that could predict the concentration of particulate matter given image data and numeric parameters corresponding to each image such as elevation, temperature, and camera angle.